WieeRd/questionable/README.md

 ## Read the damn error message.
 Seriously.
 - 90% of the time it tells you exactly where and what is wrong.
+- Tip: Read the top and bottom part of the error message first.

 Learn more at <https://github.com/WieeRd/questionable>
 ```